 Is a master's degree required for the doctoral program?

-How much post-baccalaureate work is required, if any?
+How many years of post-baccalaureate work is required, if any?

-A minimum of one year of full-time post-baccalaureate work is required.
-For PhD and ScD, three years for the DrPH program (and MPH or equivalent).
-Work experience is not required for masters' students.
+A minimum of one year of full-time post-baccalaureate work is required for PhD.
+Full-time work experience is not required for masters' students.

 What are the average standardized test scores and GPA for students admitted to the department?